 WHAT DO WORDS LIKE ‘COLD THROW’ AND ‘HOT THROW’ MEAN?

 This is referring to the amount of fragrance you can smell from a candle before it’s been lit and during.
 All Fox & Wolf candles have been very carefully balanced with our secret blends of fragrance oils.
 We tend to use around 10% in our candles and up to 20% in our reed diffusers, which is the maximum you can use in these products.
 So our products tend to be packed full of aroma.

 When the wicks burn, the candle wax heats up the fragrance oil and this can cause sooting.
 This is black carbon deposit(s), and this is released into the air.
 It’s one of the reasons that we use our own secret recipe of blended wax, as it burns very cleanly and has a very low soot output.

 WHEN MY CANDLE ARRIVED, THE TOP LOOKED LIKE IT HAD TINY CRACKS ON THE SURFACE.
 IS THIS NORMAL?

-Our coconut and rapeseed wax contains no preservatives or artificial additives.
+Our blended wax contains no preservatives or artificial additives.
 Therefore it’s a 100% natural wax.
-When natural wax becomes cold, it can crack on the surface.
+When a natural wax becomes cold, it can crack on the surface.
 But don’t worry, once the candle has been lit, it will disappear.
-It’s just another character of a natural wax.
+It’s just another character of a wax with no additives.

 SHOULD I KEEP THE LID ON MY CANDLE WHEN IT’S NOT IN USE?